Minka1902/csv-for-you/README.md

 6) No need for whitespace after a coma - it might create problems

 ## Future features
-1) Parsing Objects from the CSV file
-2) Parsing TSV files
+1) Parsing TSV files
-3) Reading file structure starting from a folder
+2) Reading file structure starting from a folder
-4) Parsing CSV/TSV from JSON
+3) Parsing CSV/TSV from JSON
-5) Error notifier - Lets you know what is the error
+4) Error notifier - Lets you know what is the error
-6) Generating numeric data to CSV/TSV or JSON
+5) Generating numeric data to CSV/TSV or JSON
-7) Generating lingual data to CSV/TSV or JSON
+6) Generating lingual data to CSV/TSV or JSON

 ## Issues and Requests
 For issues or feature requests go to https://github.com/Minka1902/csv-for-you/issues and add a new one.</br>